-- All participants in Kids Snowsports School Programs (Snowclub 4 Kids 3-5yrs, Junior Workshop and Junior Shred 6-14yrs and/or any Teenage Programs) must wear an accredited ski or snowboard helmet.
-Helmets are available from Falls Creek Sports outlets.
+- All participants in Snowsports Programs 15 years old and under must wear an accredited ski or snowboard helmet.
+Helmets are available from Falls Creek rental outlets.
 Helmets are FREE with children’s equipment rental at these outlets.

-- All guest participants, of whatever age, in Snowsports School or other resort race programs, which involve or include terrain parks, pipes, skier/boarder cross and/or race courses will be required to wear an accredited ski or snowboard helmet.
+- All guest participants, of whatever age, which involve or include terrain parks, pipes, skier/boarder cross and/or race courses will be required to wear an accredited ski or snowboard helmet.

 The ASAA recognises that a helmet may make a difference in reducing or preventing injury.
 Be aware however that helmets are most effective at providing protection at speeds of 20kph or slower.